wp-plugins/pdf24-post-to-pdf/readme.txt

 Tags: pdf, create pdf, convert to pdf, article to pdf, pdf plugin, pdf widget Requires at least: 1.5.0
 Tested up to: 3.3.1
-Stable tag: 3.4
+Stable tag: 3.4.1

 A plugin to create PDF files of articles in your blog.
 Visitors can create PDF files of one or more articles in your blog.
-The contents in created PDF files links back to your blog.

 == Description ==